JB09/HA-Get-Soil-Temp/README.md

 - Soil temperature at up to 4 depths: 0cm (surface), 6cm, 18cm, and 54cm
 - Configurable depth selection — choose which depths to monitor during setup or later via options
 - Current temperature, 24-hour average, and 5-day average for each selected depth
-- 7-day daily forecast included as sensor attributes
+- 7-day daily forecast included as attributes in 24-hour average sensors
 - Zone-based configuration (uses your HA zone's coordinates)
 - 30-minute polling interval
 - HACS compatible